 We're going to get to your calls in just a second here.

-Uh the Arizona state legislature passed a resolution that would stop the federal government from interfering uh in their state's legislative authority over the management control and how they administer elections out there.
+The Arizona state legislature passed a resolution that would stop the federal government from interfering in their state's legislative authority over the management, control, and how they administer elections out there.

-Uh we have HCR 2023, a direct response to HR one, which allows the federal government to share information with state election officials to develop a national strategy to improve election systems.
+We have HCR 2023, a direct response to HR1, which allows the federal government to share information with state election officials to develop a national strategy to improve election systems.

-Now, Arizona um representative Jake Hoffman called it an attempt by Democrats to rig America's electoral system.
+Now, Arizona Representative Jake Hoffman called it an attempt by Democrats to rig America's electoral system.

-You have House Bill 2569 prohibits private funding of election activities, like big tech billionaires did to the tune of 400 million dollars in 2020.
+You have House Bill 2569, prohibits private funding of election activities like big tech billionaires did to the tune of $400 million in 2020.

-Uh, a concurrent resolution opposing HR one, all of which are very, very important.
+A concurrent resolution opposing HR1, all of which are very, very important.

-Richard Manning, President of Americans for Limited Government, and Jake Hoffman, member of the Arizona House of Representatives, their 12th district, uh, they're the ones that are fighting against us.
+Joining us now to just give us an update on it, Richard Manning, president of Americans for Limited Government, and Jake Hoffman, member of the Arizona House of Representatives, their 12th district.

 It's so obvious.

-Um, you know, you're a House representative out there, uh, Jake, and I'm I'm looking at what they're proposing, and you guys are saying, no, we're gonna follow the U.S. Constitution, and you will not usurp our constitutional authority.
+And you guys are saying, no, we're going to follow the U.S. Constitution, and you will not usurp our constitutional authority.

 Yeah, imagine that.